Facely1er/cybercorrect-complete-privacy/ISSUES_FIXED_REPORT.md

 ## ✅ Final Status: PRODUCTION READY

-The PrivacyCorrect platform has been thoroughly reviewed and all underlying issues have been resolved.
+The CyberCorrect Privacy Platform platform has been thoroughly reviewed and all underlying issues have been resolved.
 The application is now ready for production deployment with:

 - ✅ **Security**: Comprehensive security measures implemented
 - ✅ **Performance**: Optimized and efficient